Xiaojing-Tan/MF2103-VT23-Project/README.md

 The Watch Window
 1. In the Project window, navigate to the file application.c and open it.
-2. Right click the variable `millisec` and choose Add millisec to… → Watch 1.
+2. Right click the variable `millisec` and choose Add millisec to... &rarr; Watch 1.
 The Watch 1 window should appear next to the command window.
-If it doesn’t, you can bring it out under View → Watch Windows.
+If it doesn’t, you can bring it out under View &rarr; Watch Windows.
 3. Do the same thing for the variables reference, velocity, and control.

 As you’d expect from the code you have written so far, you should notice that the variables `reference` and `millisec` change over time. `velocity` and `control` remain at 0.

 The Logic Analyzer
-1. Right click the variable velocity and choose Add to… → Logic Analyzer.
+1. Right click the variable velocity and choose Add to... &rarr; Logic Analyzer.
 2. Right click the y-axis and enable Adaptive Min/Max.
 3. The Logic Analyzer allows you graphically monitor continuous signals over time.